 Have you ever wondered if hypnosis is real?

-When you’re a hypnotist, one of the things that you run into over and over again is people who think that hypnosis is fake.
+When you’re a hypnotist, one of the things that you run into over and over again is people who imagine that hypnosis is fake.
 And if you’ve had anything beyond the tiniest amount of experience with hypnosis, you know that it is not only real, but more powerful than most other mental tools at our disposal.

 So given that virtually all hypnotists are absolutely sure that hypnosis is real, along with the countless people that we’ve hypnotized, and further knowing that numerous scientific experiments have shown that there are distinct and measurable hypnotic states and outcomes…